MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 ## Conditions that affect circuit diagrams

-When visualizing quantum circuits, the following conditions can affect the circuit diagram.
+When visualizing quantum circuits, the following conditions can affect the visualization of the circuit diagram.

 ### Dynamic circuits